VatcheTavitian/parseFileForDatabase/README.md

 ![Screenshot](screenshots/files.png)

-The program will look for keyword1, keyword2 and keyword 3.
+The program will look for keyword1, keyword2 and keyword3.

 ![Screenshot](screenshots/sampletextfile.png)

 It will then attempt to insert into a new row in the database you nominate in the parse.py file.

-REMEMBER TO ADJUST THE NUMBER OF KEYWORDS AS WELL AS DECLARE THEM WITH THE CORRECT COLUMN NAMES AS THE TABLE
+REMEMBER TO ADJUST THE NUMBER OF KEYWORDS AS WELL AS DECLARE THEM WITH THE CORRECT COLUMN NAMES AS THE TABLE IN WHICH YOU WILL INSERT e.g change Keyword1 = "Keyword1" to     Keyword1 = "username"

 On successful execution the table will be populated with all the rows in all the files which have the keyword1 satisfied at the beginning of the sentence.